amio-io/amio-postman-collection/README.md

 # amio-postman-collection
 This is a Postman collection of [Amio API](https://docs.amio.io/docs/amio-introduction).
 The provided environment contains the list of variables referenced by the API collection.

-Check out our blog for usage instructions https://blog.amio.io/setup-postman-for-amio-api/
+Check out our blog for usage instructions: https://blog.amio.io/setup-postman-for-amio-api/

 ## Requirements